Tennis: French Open Results - UrduPoint

 Tennis: French Open Results

-French Open results on Wednesday, the fourth day of the 2021 tournament at Roland Garros (x denotes seeding)
+Open results on Friday, the sixth day of the 2021 tournament at Roland Garros (x denotes seeding)